utilmeta/utype/docs/en/guide/func.md

 ```

 !!! note
+	Function parsing requires type annotation for parameters, if a param is not type-annotated, any type of value can be passed in

-You can use not only primitive types in functions, but also constraint types, nested types, logical types, data classes, etc. In utype for type annotation, and utype can correctly identify and complete parsing.
+You can use not only primitive types in functions, but also constraint types, nested types, logical types, dataclasses, etc. and utype can correctly identify and complete parsing.

 ```python
 import utype